History of Springfield, Massachusetts: The City of Progress

 On September 20, 1893, Springfielders Charles and Frank Duryea built and then road-tested the first-ever American, gasoline-powered car in Springfield.
 The Duryea Motor Wagon was built on the third floor of the Stacy Building in Springfield, and first publicly road-tested on Howard Bemis's farm.
 In 1895, the Duryea Motor Wagon won America's first-ever road race – a 54 mi race from Chicago to Evanston, Illinois.
 In 1896, the Duryea Motor Wagon Company became the first company to manufacture and sell gasoline-powered automobiles.
 The company's motto was "there is no better motorcar."
 Immediately, Duryeas were purchased by luminaries of the times, such as George Vanderbilt.
 Two months after buying one of the world's first Duryeas, New York City motorist Henry Wells hit a bicyclist – the rider suffered a broken leg, Wells spent a night in jail – and that was Springfield's peripheral role in the first-ever automobile accident.

+In 1899, the Springfield Ethnological and Natural History Museum (now the Springfield Science Museum) opened in its new building on October 16, 1899.
+Prior to this, the museum had existed as a curiosities collection established in December 1859 in City Hall, later hosted at the City Library beginning in 1871.